babar-raza/package-descriptions/groupdocs.cloud/nuget/GroupDocs.Classification Cloud SDK for .NET.md

 ## New Features & Enhancements in Version 20.7

 - Enhanced sentiment Classification probability model for English and Chinese.
-- Integrated the fain-grained sentiment classification model for English and Chinese.
+- Integrated the fine-grained sentiment classification model for English and Chinese.

 For the detailed notes, please visit [GroupDocs.Classification Cloud 20.7](https://wiki.groupdocs.cloud/classificationcloud/release-notes/groupdocs-classification-cloud-20-7/).